vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

         "TaxLiability": false,
         "CompanyWebsite": "",
         "CompanyWebshop": "",
         "LegalRepresentatives":[                        -> Field 'FullName' is mandatory for 'save'.
 If nothing populated then send empty array []
             {
-                "FullName": "Mirko Kruščić",            -> Mandatory for 'save', if nothing populated send empty array [] "DateOfBirth": "25/04/2024",
+                "FullName": "Mirko Kruščić",            -> Mandatory for 'save' "DateOfBirth": "25/04/2024",
                 "IsPoliticallyExposedPerson": false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
                 "StatementOfOfficialDocument": "",
                 "IdCard": "",
-                "DocumentType": "IDCard",               -> Can be string 'IDCard' or 'Passport' "PlaceOfIssue": "",
+                "DocumentType": "IDCard",               -> Can be string: 'IDCard' or 'Passport' "PlaceOfIssue": "",
                 "DateOfIssue": "25/04/2024",
                 "DocumentNumber": ""